-Upright and electric bassist and composer Nick Abbey has become an integral fixture of the jazz and contemporary music scenes in WA since arriving from Melbourne in 2006.
-Nick was a finalist at the National Jazz Awards in November 2015 and his compositions have repeatedly drawn accolades, including the WA Music Industry Jazz Song of the Year in 2012 (Maelstrom), 2013 (Avina), and 2014 (Charon).
+Well known for holding down the low end in many a Perth jazz group and for his contribution to the original music of TRISK and Abbey|Foster|Falle, upright/electric bassist and composer Nick Abbey has become an integral fixture of the jazz and contemporary music scenes in WA since arriving from Melbourne in 2006.
+Nick was a finalist at the 2015 National Jazz Awards and his compositions have repeatedly drawn accolades, including three consecutive WAM Jazz Song of the Year wins in 2012 (Maelstrom), 2013 (Avina), and 2014 (Charon).

 As a performer, Nick has regularly collaborated with Troy Roberts, Paul Grabowsky, Jamie Oehlers, and Tom O’Halloran, and has performed with international luminaries Peter Bernstein, Vivian Sessoms, George Garzone, John Scofield, Paul Bollenback, Alex Norris, Jim Pugh, and Howard Levy.
 Nick has previously appeared on TRISK Speedrun (2015), Abbey|FosterlFalle Brotherhood (2013), Fiona-Lawe Davies Imaginary Grace (2016), Ryan Daunt “Fragile Information” (2016), Ecila Ecila (2012), Det Nopsus Det Nopsus (2009), Glyn MacDonald Group Live (2011), _motion Presence (2009), ATM15 Big Band Reborn (2010) and Johannes Luebbers Dectet The Exquisite Corpse of Beethoven (2010) and Make Some Noise (2008).
 Nick is lecturer at the WA Academy of Performing Arts, and is in the final stages of his PhD, which explores the processes of the modern day Australian jazz bassist.